gdahilig/FireflyEpisodes/README.md

 Alexa skill written in python that provides Firely episode info.

 ## Overview
 It supports basic voice interactions with Alexa via the "custom skill" model.
-It usages a DynamoDB database to store the episode information
+It uses a DynamoDB database to store the episode information.

 Interaction model information can found in the following files:
+* utterances.txt
 * slot_types.txt
-* utterances.txt

 ##main.py
 This is main code file and supports the very basic interactions with Alexa.